 Much of the information here is relevant to controlling other types of ticks, as well, including the varieties that can transmit Rocky Mountain Spotted Fever and other diseases.

 Any chemicals designed to kill ticks is a form of pesticide termed an "acaricide."
 As you can infer from the name, these chemicals will also kill other creatures within the arachnid class—which might be a consideration if you are wondering about chemical controls.

 The recommendations for tick control in yards fall mainly into three categories, and they may overlap somewhat.
 You can:

 - Modify your behavior

 - Modify your yard

 - Try to kill any ticks that may live in your yard

 Let's look at each of these approaches to control in some depth.

 Modifying Your Behavior

-One possible course of action is to gird your loins when you enter tick-infested habitats (which could very well include your own yard).
-Said girding in this case can take on various forms, among them being:
+One possible course of action is to protect yourself each time you enter tick-infested habitats—which could very well include your own yard.
+Ways to do this might involve:

 - Spraying yourself with repellents